getredash/redash/docs/dev/query_execution.rst

 Introduction
 ============

-The first datasource which was used with re:dash was Redshift.
-Because we had billions of records in Redshift, and some queries were costly to re-run, from the get go there was the idea of caching query results in re:dash.
+The first datasource which was used with Re:dash was Redshift.
+Because we had billions of records in Redshift, and some queries were costly to re-run, from the get go there was the idea of caching query results in Re:dash.

 This was to relieve stress from the Redshift cluster and also to improve user experience.

-How queries get executed and cached in re:dash?
+How queries get executed and cached in Re:dash?
 ===============================================

 Server